 17 foods to avoid when you have braces

-You may have noticed that we touched on avoiding eating certain foods; well we’re going to go through some of those foods with you.
-If you aren’t sure about whether or not you should eat something that doesn’t appear on our list, make sure you consult your orthodontist before eating it.
+You may have noticed that we touched on avoiding eating certain foods; well we are going to go through some of those foods with you.
+If you are not sure about whether or not you should eat something that does not appear on our list, make sure you consult your orthodontist before eating it.
 There might be a workaround that you aren’t aware of.

 For example, let’s say you want to eat an apple, you won’t be able to eat it whole with braces on, but you can cut it up and enjoy the slices or chunks instead.
 If in doubt, always ask your orthodontic specialists, such as the ones we have here at Quorn Dental Practice and Implant Clinic.
-The foods you should look to avoid when having braces includes, but is not limited to, the following:
+The foods you should look to avoid when having braces includes the following:

 - Whole apples